 By using non-purpose-built technology (Excel, generic CRMs, etc.), there is no way to know who all your team members are connected to, let alone the strength of their relationships with their connections.

-The 4Degrees relationship strength score, automated contact enrichment, and other functionalities can instantly uncover connections you did not know existed without asking your team if they know anyone at X company, etc.
+The 4Degrees relationship strength score, automated contact enrichment, and other functionalities can instantly uncover connections you did not know existed without asking your team if they know anyone at X company, etc. By enriching your data with top-quality data sources, including Pitchbook and Crunchbase, your CRM will remain up to date without manually entering data.

 With a few clicks, you can request a warm introduction with a better outcome than a cold email or call.